Buy Peach Aviation Flights

 Peach Aviation plans for 50 destinations and 50 aircraft in 2020

-ANA Holdings president, Shinya Katanozaka has revealed plans to merge its two subsidaries, Vanilla Air and Peach Aviation.
-The merger will eliminate Vanilla Air and have Peach Aviation take on all of their existing aircraft and routes.
-The merger is an attempt to make Peach Aviation the leading low-cost airline in Asia.
+ANA Holdings president, Shinya Katanozaka, has revealed plans to merge its two subsidaries, Vanilla Air and Peach Aviation.
+The merger will eliminate Vanilla Air and have Peach Aviation as the standalone airline, taking on all of Vanilla Air's existing aircraft and routes in an attempt to make Peach Aviation the leading low-cost airline in Asia.

 From 2020, once the merger is complete, Peach Aviation plans to have a fleet of over 50 aircraft that run services to at least 50 destinations.
-The routes are planned to run from both airline bases, Tokyo Narita and Osaka Kansai airports, including both domestic and international flights, as well as long-haul.
+The routes are planned to run from both airline bases, Tokyo Narita and Osaka Kansai airports, and will include domestic, international, and long-haul flights.

 5th March 2018